Core Competancies for the GEM Professional

-Cancellations received in writing prior to June 26, 2018 will be eligible for 100% refund minus a $50 processing fee.
+Cancellations received in writing prior to June 25, 2018 will be eligible for a refund minus a $100 processing fee.
 Refunds will be issued in the same manner as the payment was received approximately (30) days after the conclusion of the meeting.
 If a registrant cancels after the deadline or fails to attend the Summer Institute and payment is not received, the registrant’s school will be billed and held responsible for full payment.

-Attendees must contact The Cosmopolitan directly to reserve a room by calling 702-698-7000 to make a reservation or to book online and use the Group Code Group Code to receive the conference rate.
+Attendees may also call The Cosmopolitan to reserve a room at 702-698-7575.
+Be sure to reference NAGAP's group code SGGFW8 to receive the conference rate.
 Attendees can reserve a room with a credit card.
 One night’s deposit is required when making the reservation.
-Room reservations can be cancelled without penalty up to 48 hours in advance of the arrival date.
+Room reservations can be cancelled without penalty up to 72 hours in advance of the arrival date.

 The group rate is $169 single/double plus a $25 resort fee, which includes high-speed internet in guest room, access to the fitness center and tennis center.